10 Steps to Protect Your Mental Health from Gaslighting

 8. Work With a Therapist Who Understands This

-Not all therapists are equally equipped to help with gaslighting and narcissistic dynamics.
-Couples therapy with a gaslighter often makes things worse — the gaslighter is frequently skilled at presenting well in session and using the therapeutic framework against you.
+Not all therapists are equally equipped for gaslighting and narcissistic dynamics.
+Couples therapy with a gaslighter often makes things worse: they may present well in session and use the framework against you.

 Individual therapy with someone who understands coercive control, narcissistic abuse, or high-conflict personalities is different.
-They can provide the consistent external reality check that the dynamic itself has been denying you.
-If you're not sure whether your therapist understands these dynamics, it's worth asking directly.
+They can offer a steady external reality check the dynamic denied you.
+If you're unsure whether your therapist gets it, ask directly.

 9. Give Yourself a Decision-Making Buffer

-Build in a buffer: no major decisions under pressure, on the spot, in the middle of a difficult exchange.
+Build a buffer.
+No major decisions under pressure, on the spot, in the middle of a hard exchange.
 "I need to think about this" is a complete answer.
 Sleep on it.
 Talk to someone first.
-Your clarity improves enormously outside the immediate context of the exchange.
+Clarity usually improves outside the heat of the moment.

 10. Recognize That Healing Is Not Linear

-Protecting your mental health from gaslighting isn't a project with a completion date.
-It's a practice that has better days and worse ones — days when you feel solid in your own reality and days when the doubt floods back.
+Protecting your mental health from gaslighting isn't a project with a finish line.
+Some days you feel solid in your own reality.
+Other days doubt floods back.

-That nonlinearity doesn't mean you're not making progress.
-It means recovery from this particular kind of harm takes time and doesn't move in a straight line.
-The goal isn't certainty — it's developing a more reliable relationship with your own perception, one interaction at a time.
+Nonlinearity doesn't mean you're failing.
+Recovery from this harm takes time and doesn't move in a straight line.
+The goal isn't perfect certainty.
+It's a more reliable relationship with your own perception, one interaction at a time.

 You were not always like this.
-This doubt, this second-guessing, this erosion of confidence in your own mind — it was put there.
+This doubt, this second-guessing, this erosion of confidence in your own mind was put there.
 It can be undone.